Measurement Component

 def setup(self):

-from ScopeFoundryHW.random_number_gen import NumberGenHw
+from ScopeFoundryHW.random_number_gen import NumberGenHW

-from number_gen_readout_simple import NumberGenReadoutSimple
+from measurements.number_gen_readout_simple import NumberGenReadoutSimple

 self.add_measurement(NumberGenReadoutSimple(self))